Hindu wedding: Hṛdaya sparsham (touching the heart)

 May I have hearty co-operation from these in the performance of my duties.
 May thou be of one mind with me.
 May thou be consentient to my speech.
 May the Lord of creation unite thee to me!

 Dhruva Dhyaanam Darshanam Va (meditating on the Pole star and the Arundhati star)

-The Pole Star is stationary and fixed in its position, likewise the couple is expected to be steadfast and firm in fulfilling their vows and responsibilities.
+The Pole Star is associated with steadfastness.
+In this ritual, the couple is encouraged to remain steadfast in fulfilling their responsibilities towards each other.